Renormalization Group Running of the Minimal Leptophilic Dark Matter Model toward a UV Completion: Introduction

 In addition, these setups can be realized in radiative neutrino mass generation models, such as the well-known Krauss-Nasri-Trodden model~\cite{Krauss:2002px}.
 In these frameworks, the same new particles responsible for leptophilic DM interactions can participate in loop-induced neutrino mass generation, providing a unified picture of dark matter and neutrino physics.

 Despite their phenomenological attractiveness, most studies of leptophilic DM remain at the effective model level, without exploring their ultraviolet (UV) completions.
 To gain a more fundamental understanding, it is crucial to investigate the renormalization group (RG) behavior of the coupling constants in the Lagrangian.
-To reproduce the correct thermal relic abundance of the DM candidate, sizable Yukawa couplings are required in the model, and these Yukawa couplings can significantly affect the RG behaviour of the Lagrangian parameters.
+To reproduce the correct thermal relic abundance of the DM candidate, sizable Yukawa couplings are required in the model, and these Yukawa couplings can significantly affect the RG behavior of the Lagrangian parameters.
 In addition, the scalar self-couplings in the model also make a significant contribution to RG behavior.
-In particular, they can lead to non-trivial RG running and potential issues with vacuum stability or perturbativity at high energies.
+In particular, they can lead to nontrivial RG running and potential issues with vacuum stability or perturbativity at high energies.
 These kinds of vacuum stability bound and a triviality bound have been precisely studied in multi-Higgs doublet models~\cite{Flores:1982pr,Kominis:1993zc,Nie:1998yn,Kanemura:1999xf,Ferreira:2009jb}.

 In this work, we investigate a minimal leptophilic DM model with a singlet fermion dark matter particle and a charged scalar mediator that couples exclusively to right-handed charged leptons.
-Our focus is to analyze the RG evolution of the couplings and determine the theoretical consistency of the model up to high energy scales.
-If a coupling becomes non-perturbative or leads to vacuum instability at a certain energy scale, it would suggest that there is a cutoff scale beyond which the minimal leptophilic DM model as an effective theory description breaks down.
-Note that the cutoff scale is not necessarily identical to the Planck scale or the GUT scale.
+Our focus is to analyze the RG evolution of the couplings and determine the theoretical consistency of the model up to high-energy scales.
+If a coupling becomes nonperturbative or leads to vacuum instability at a certain energy scale, it would suggest that there is a cutoff scale beyond which the minimal leptophilic DM model as an effective theory description breaks down.
+Note that the cutoff scale is not necessarily identical to the Planck scale or the grand unified theory scale.
 If the cutoff scale is lower than them, we can expect that the model is switched to an intermediate UV theory.
 The Krauss-Nasri-Trodden model mentioned above is an example of such an intermediate theory.

 The paper is organized as follows.
 The model is introduced in Sec.~\ref{sec:model}, where we discuss the thermal relic abundance of the DM candidate and the necessary size of the Yukawa couplings.
 In Sec.~\ref{sec:RGEs}, we investigate the RG running of the Yukawa couplings and the scalar quartic couplings, and discuss the appearance of the Landau pole and vacuum instability.
 In Sec .~\ref {sec:conclusion}, we summarize our findings and discuss the implications of our results.